Homebrew/gsoc/README.md

 Homebrew/livecheck provides various automated ways of detecting formulae updates.
 A separate application should be built to make use of these checks, verify that the results seem correct and open a pull request with relevant metadata on Homebrew/homebrew-core.

+### Use [rbelftools](https://github.com/david942j/rbelftools) and [patchelf.rb](https://github.com/david942j/patchelf.rb) to perform binary relocations on Linuxbrew

+Linuxbrew currently uses the GNU `readelf` and `patchelf` utilities to perform ELF introspection and relocation.
+These tools are buggy and integrate poorly, and can be replaced with the Ruby alternatives linked above.
+This will reduce the number and difficulty of resolving bugs in ELF relocation, as well as improve Linuxbrew's performance by reducing both external subprocesses and redundant I/O on ELF binaries.

 ### Other Ideas
 You can also get inspiration from [open `help wanted` issues on Homebrew/brew](https://github.com/homebrew/brew/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and [open `help wanted` issues on Homebrew/homebrew-core](https://github.com/homebrew/homebrew-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Please discuss any of these with us before submission to maximise your chances of being accepted.